The World According to Garp (film)

 The World According to Garp is a 1982 American comedy drama film produced and directed by George Roy Hill and starring Robin Williams in the title role.
-Written by Steve Tesich, it is based on the 1978 novel of the same title by John Irving.
+Written by Steve Tesich, it is based on the 1978 novel by John Irving.
+The World According to Garp was released by Warner Bros. on July 23, 1982.
+The film received positive reviews from critics and grossed $29,712,172 against a $17 million budget.
 For their roles, John Lithgow and Glenn Close (in her film debut) were respectively nominated for Best Actor in a Supporting Role and Best Actress in a Supporting Role at the 55th Academy Awards.

 Plot

 T.S.
 Garp is the out-of-wedlock son of a feminist mother, Jenny Fields, who wanted a child but not a husband.
 A nurse during World War II, she encountered a dying ball turret gunner known only as Technical Sergeant Garp ("Garp" being all he is able to utter), who was severely brain damaged in combat, and whose morbid priapism allows her to rape him and become impregnated.
 She names the resultant child after Garp.

 Garp grows up and becomes interested in wrestling and fiction writing, topics in which his mother has little interest.
 Garp's writing piques the interest of Helen Holm, the daughter of the school's wrestling coach.
 She is wary of him.
 His mother observes his interest in sex and is intellectually curious about it, having no more than a clinical interest.
 She interviews a prostitute and offers to hire her for Garp.
 Immediately after, Jenny decides to write a book on her observations of lust and human sexuality.

 Her book is a partial autobiography, called Sexual Suspect, and is an overnight sensation.
 Jenny becomes a feminist icon.
 She uses the proceeds from the book to fund a center at her home for troubled and abused women.
 Meanwhile, Garp's first novel is published by his mother's publisher, which impresses Helen.
 The two marry and eventually have two sons, Duncan and Walt.
 Garp becomes a devoted parent and successful fiction writer, while Helen becomes a college professor.

 Garp spends time visiting his mother and the people who live at her center, including transgender ex-football player, Roberta Muldoon.
 He also first hears the story of Ellen James, a girl who was raped at age 11 by two men who then cut out her tongue so that she could not identify her attackers.
 A group of women represented at Jenny's center, "Ellen Jamesians", voluntarily cut out their own tongues as a show of solidarity.
 Garp is horrified by the practice and learns that the Jamesians have received a letter from Ellen James begging them to stop the practice, but they have voted to continue.
-Garp flirts with and possibly has sex with his children's 18-year-old babysitter while driving her home.
+Garp flirts with and possibly has sex with his childrens' 18-year-old babysitter while driving her home.